Cyberworld-builders/supabase-takeover/README.md

 # Supabase Takeover Strategy

-> **Complete migration and independence from Supabase Cloud to self-hosted infrastructure**
+> **Export and migrate your Supabase project to a new account**

-This repository contains the comprehensive strategy, documentation, and implementation roadmap for migrating from Supabase Cloud to a fully self-hosted, CLI-driven Supabase setup.
+This repository contains the comprehensive strategy and step-by-step guide for exporting an existing Supabase project and deploying it to a different Supabase account.
+Perfect for transferring projects between organizations, clients, or personal accounts.

 ## 🎯 Purpose

 The **Supabase Takeover** strategy enables you to:

-- ✅ **Gain complete control** of your Supabase infrastructure
+- ✅ **Export complete projects** from one Supabase account
-- ✅ **Eliminate vendor lock-in** by self-hosting everything
+- ✅ **Deploy to a new account** with all schema, data, and configuration
-- ✅ **Version control** your entire database schema, functions, and configuration
+- ✅ **Version control** your entire database schema, functions, and settings
-- ✅ **Reduce costs** by moving to your own infrastructure
+- ✅ **Transfer between organizations** (agency to client, personal to team, etc.)
-- ✅ **Own your data** completely with no third-party dependencies
+- ✅ **Maintain full functionality** including RLS policies, functions, and auth
-- ✅ **Customize everything** without SaaS limitations
+- ✅ **CLI-driven workflow** for repeatable, reliable migrations

 ## 📚 Documentation

 ### Core Documents

 - **[Supabase Takeover Strategy](./sb_takeover.md)** - Complete technical implementation guide
-  - Why migrate from Supabase Cloud
+  - Exporting from existing Supabase account
   - Step-by-step migration process
-  - Self-hosting architecture
+  - Deploying to new Supabase account
-  - Infrastructure requirements
+  - Schema and data transfer
   - Testing and validation

 - **[Git Workflow & Setup](./git_setup.md)** - Version control best practices